amist/instructions/git.md

 ### Tagging ###

-Tagging is a way to mark a commit, making it easy to checkout that commit.
+Tagging is a way to mark a commit, making it easy to checkout that commit later.
 Tags need to be push to the remote repository separately.

 #### Tag ####
 	git tag -a <tag name> -m "<tag comment>"